 All or part of the taxable portion of a lump-sum distribution from the United States Steel Corporation Plan for Employee Pension Benefits may be rolled over into an eligible participant's account within 60 days following receipt of the distribution.
 Eligible participants may also roll over assets from the qualified plans of their immediately preceding employer (or from a conduit IRA solely containing such assets and earnings).
-Rollovers into the Plan for 2019 and 2018 totaled \$ 14.7 million and \$13.6 million, of which \$ 11.5 million and \$11.0 million were transferred from the United States Steel Corporation Plan for Employee Pension Benefits, respectively.
+Rollovers into the Plan for 2019 totaled \$165 thousand.
+There were no Rollovers into the Plan for 2018.

 - e.
 Notes receivable from participants The loan program enables participants to borrow up to 50 percent of the value of their vested account (other than the Retirement Account) subject to certain provisions.
 The maximum loan amount is \$50,000 and the minimum loan amount is \$500.
 Repayments of loans are made in level monthly installments over a period of not less than twelve months or more than 60 months.
 A maximum of two loans can be outstanding at any one time.
 The interest rate on loans is the Prime Rate as provided by Reuters as of market close on the last business day of the prior month plus one percent and remains fixed for the duration of the loan.
-The loans bear interest at rates that range from 4.25 to 6.50 percent and from 4.25 to 6.25 percent on loans outstanding December 31, 2019 and 2018, respectively.
+The loans bear interest at rates that range from 4.25 to 6.50 percent on loans outstanding December 31, 2019 and 2018 respectively.
 Prepayment of the entire outstanding loan can be made at any time without penalty.
 When payments are not timely received, the loan amount outstanding at that time becomes subject to taxation.
 Loans are recorded at net realizable value in the financial statements. - f.
-Investment options Please refer to the Summary Plan Description for details on the investment options offered by the Plan.

-2. Accounting policies:
+Investment options Please refer to the Summary Plan Description for details on the investment options offered by the Plan. - 2.
+Accounting policies:

-Basis of accounting - Financial statements are prepared under the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America (US GAAP).
+- a.
+Basis of accounting Financial statements are prepared under the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America (US GAAP). - b.

-- b.
 Use of estimates The preparation of the financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amount of assets, liabilities, and changes therein, and disclosure of contingent assets and liabilities.
 Actual results could differ from those estimates. - c.
-Investment valuation The Plan's investments are stated at fair value as defined by Accounting Standards Codification (ASC) Topic 820, Fair Value Measurement (see Note 11).
+Investment valuation The Plan's investments are stated at fair value as defined by Accounting Standards Codification (ASC) Topic 820, Fair Value Measurement (see Note 10).

 In August 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2018-13, Fair Value Measurement - Disclosure Framework (Topic 820).
-The updated guidance improves the disclosure requirements on fair value measurements and is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019, with early adoption permitted.
+The updated guidance improves the disclosure requirements on fair value measurements and is effective for fiscal years, and interim periods within those fiscal years, beginning after

+December 15, 2019, with early adoption permitted.
 The Plan is currently evaluating the impact that adoption of ASU 2018-13 will have on the financial statements.